Finding Romance after Gray Divorce or Loss - Romancing Yourself #graydivorce

 What it Means to Romance Yourself

-· Booking a weekend away and choosing where you want to stay
+Booking a weekend away and choosing your destination.

-These small acts signal your nervous system that life is safe again and freedom belongs to you.
+These small acts signal to your nervous system that life is safe again.
+They remind you that freedom belongs to you.

 A Young Girl in a Big City